 Even if your current energy costs aren’t extravagant, Chris Zepponi of High Definition Solar says switching to solar can still be a wise long-term investment.
 “One of the great things about going solar is it allows you to lock in your energy rate, which makes you rate increase-resistant against future inflation.
 Since the 1970s, energy rates have gone up by an average of 7 percent each year, and many experts predict the rates we currently pay will double or even triple in the coming years.
 When you switch to solar, you’re locking in your rate for a lifetime, so when the costs inevitably go up, you won’t feel the pinch like everyone else.”

-As Joe Calvey of Calvey Heating & Air explains, the money-saving benefits of solar power can be further increased by converting gas-powered systems and appliances to electric.
+As Mike Rebholtz of Alternative Heating & Air Conditioning Solutions, Inc. explains, the money-saving benefits of solar power can be further increased by converting gas-powered systems and appliances to electric.
 “One great option for those who have or are planning to install solar energy systems is switching to high-efficiency heat pumps for running their heating and cooling systems.
 While converting an HVAC system’s power source from gas to electric would normally be more expensive, if you’re getting your electrical from solar, you stand to save a lot of money.”

 Lease or own?